DTierneyDev/tierney-photography/README.md

 ## Credits

+The websites initial css theme was "Lux", which was acquired from [Bootswatch](https://bootswatch.com/lux/)

 ### Media
 - The photos used on this site were taken by myself (As you can tell I'm not a real photographer).
 - The image of the camera on the about page was found on [Pexels](https://www.pexels.com/), a stock image website.